 The failure of analytic tip in Infrastructure Studies

 I’m hardly the first to have been struck by the analytic tip in my profession, policy analysis: What used to be dealt with at the local, regional and even national levels, at least when I started out in the early 1970s, must now be addressed first and foremost globally (think “global warming”).
-What I was unprepared for was how “the local” has been consigned to analytic oblivion as analytic tip has proceeded.
+What I was unprepared for was how “the local” has been consigned to analytic oblivion as the tip proceeded.

 Let me give an example from the field of Infrastructure Studies.
 To be clear, I agree with every word in the following: